opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.rst

    #) Same as above with |OpenEXR|_.

-   #) For the |OpenNI_Framework|_ you need to install both the `development build <http://www.openni.org/downloadfiles/opennimodules/openni-binaries/21-stable>`_ and the `PrimeSensor Module <http://www.openni.org/downloadfiles/opennimodules/openni-compliant-hardware-binaries/32-stable>`_.
+   #) For the |OpenNI_prebuilt|_ you need to install both the `development build <http://www.openni.org/downloadfiles/opennimodules/openni-binaries/21-stable>`_ and the `PrimeSensor Module <http://www.openni.org/downloadfiles/opennimodules/openni-compliant-hardware-binaries/32-stable>`_.

    #) For the CUDA you need again two modules: the latest |CUDA_Toolkit|_ and the *CUDA Tools SDK*.
 Download and install both of them with a *complete* option by using the 32 or 64 bit setups according to your OS.